saeedbasha/Image_classification_mini_project/README.md

 - Fashion MNIST contains **10 categories** of clothing items (t-shirt, trouser, pullover, dress, etc.).
 - Training on CPU is fast, but using a GPU will make it faster.
 - Focus on understanding the workflow rather than achieving perfect accuracy.

+### N.B.
+Do not clone a git repository inside another git repository!
+So please do the git clone ... command in a directory that is not already a git repository !